Gagan-KM/Spam-SMS-Detection/README.md

-# SMS Spam Prediction Using Naive Bayes Classifier
+# SMS Spam Prediction Using Machine Learning

 ## Overview
 This project is centered around developing a fraud SMS prediction model utilizing the Naive Bayes classifier, a popular algorithm for text classification tasks.
 The objective is to construct a model capable of accurately discerning between legitimate and fraudulent SMS messages based on various textual and metadata features.